What is a dell?

 History of Wisconsin Dells

-As approached, small snakes escape by forming a canyon that continues from the main channel.
-Legend has it that it was these small, shy snakes that formed the Coldwater Canyon and Witches Gulch.
+As approached, small snakes escape by comprising a canyon that continues from the main channel.
+Legend has it that it was these small, shy snakes that established the Coldwater Canyon and Witches Gulch.

 The real story is just as interesting.
 As Great Glacier Lake in Wisconsin began to open from its huge water ice.
 The water was release from catastrophic flooding.
 Carving out the massive rock formations we see today.
 The sound of the flow of water is estimate to have been hearing from six states.